duongital/cpp/README.md

 ./main
 ```

-2. Running directly from the terminal (MacOS):
+Option 2: Running directly from the terminal (MacOS):

 ```bash
 brew install raylib # Raylib should be installed already